hyperspy/hyperspy/doc/user_guide/io.rst

   the dataset.
 If None, calculates chunks for the signal, with preferably at least one chunk per signal space.
 - ``close_file``: if ``False``, doesn't close the file after writing.
-The file should not be close if the data need to be accessed lazily after saving.
+The file should not be closed if the data need to be accessed lazily after saving.
   Default is ``True``.
 - ``write_dataset``: if ``False``, doesn't write the dataset when writing the file.
   This can be useful to overwrite signal attributes only (for example ``axes_manager``)